nuakashborde/web_host/_posts/2021-01-18-to-do-workflow.md

 - Add descriptions for each article
 - Make sure the default pulls from the title
 - Delete "akashbor.de" at the top, use something else as the title
+- Get rid of "Donate"
+- Put "Portfolio" as a resume for now at least

 # Workflow